 In this child’s household, Shabbat is different from the rest of the week -- slower, quieter, more peaceful.
 Most of all, everyone has more time to spend with one another.
 That’s what makes Saturdays so special.

-Many families celebrate Shabbat with special meals at home or with friends.
-The children in this book are signing words for some of the things people do on Shabbat, such as eat challah (braided egg bread), drink wine or grape juice, sing Shabbat songs, and read books.
-No matter how you and your loved ones choose to mark Shabbat, sharing quality time together is the best part
+The children in this book sign words for things people do on Shabbat, such as eat challah, drink wine or grape juice, sing Shabbat songs, and (of course!) read books.
+Shabbat Shalom!

 The book overflows with clear, colorful images of faces of all ages and ethnicities dancing the hora at a wedding, hugging a Torah, eating matzah, blowing a shofar, lighting a menorah, hula hooping, and playing musical instruments.
 Yemenite, Asian, African American, and Caucasian faces giggle, smile, frown, and celebrate joyous moments on the playful pages of this gentle rhyming book.